Hello

 The financial burden of caregiving has also been significant.
 Mugambi’s father now requires a full-time caregiver, which costs the family between Sh25,000 and Sh50,000 per month, not including the cost of medication and therapy.

-“We’ve been fortunate that my father has a pension and medical insurance from his time working as a policeman.
+“We’ve been fortunate that my father has a pension and medical insurance from his time working at a United Nations Agency.
 He is now retired.
 However, it is still incredibly expensive as we have to pay the caregiver,” the 44-year-old says.

 Besides the financial and emotional burden, finding the right caregiver for a dementia patient is also not easy either.